Prices have risen a spectacular 129% over the past five years

 Tips for booking a rental car next summer?

 Before you book a flight, ferry, or train to your destination, it certainly pays to compare the prices of a rental car in advance.
-The rental car is nowadays a cost item to take into account on holiday.
-What can you look out for for a good price?
+The rental car is nowadays a cost item to consider on holiday.
+What can you look out for for a reasonable price?

 - Make sure you book a rental car on time, this can make a big difference in your costs